CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 BENCHMARK(branchBench)->DenseRange(some_range);
 ```

-To set up the experiment, we create a vector of boolean values, and initialize them using a pseudo-random number generator.
+For each benchmark, we create a vector of boolean values, and initialize them using a pseudo-random number generator.
 Inside of our main benchmarking loop, we're going to be testing the performance of conditionally adding a constant value to our `sink` variable. `sink` was dynamically allocated to keep it from being removed by the compiler, but retain the optimizations that were disabled when I marked it as `volatile` or with `benchmark::DoNotOptimize(...)`.
 We'll test various input sizes (all powers of two).

 ## Getting to a Baseline Benchmark